dannybauman/30-day-map-challenge-2025/README.md

 ### The Multi-Platform Approach

-Instead of building one map per day, this project runs the same concept through multiple AI platforms simultaneously.
-This strategy provides  comparative data on how different tools handle identical geospatial tasks.
+Instead of building 1 map per day, my hope is to easily build like 10-20!
+I'll use multiple AI models to help come up with ideas, then choose 1-2 to run through a bunch of AI development platforms simultaneously.
+This way it'll show a comparison on how different tools handle the same geospatial prototyping task.

+## To Vibe Code or Not To Vibe Code
+For this I'll mostly be vibe coding with minimal care for code quality or longevity, which isn't right for most projects.
+Vibe coding is just one way to use AI to help write software, more ways emerging every day, and not just for prototyping but for deep specific engineering.
+So with my disclaimer that vibe coding isn't the answer for most people and situations, sometimes it is, and I think it's fun and amazing!

 ### The Workflow